Director of the

 Alvin Ricardo Little

-Alvin Ricardo Little, Esq. (known to several people as “Rick Little”) heads the New Jersey Office of the Attorney General’s Crime Victims Compensation Office (“VCCO”).
+Alvin Ricardo Little, Esq. (known to several people as “Rick Little”) heads the New Jersey Office of the Attorney General’s Victims of Crime Compensation Office (“VCCO”).
 Rick was raised in Newark, New Jersey, where he attended Arts High School.
 He is a graduate of the American University and Catholic University Law School.
-His professional career has included, among other things, handling and supervising high profile administrative agency proceedings, prevailing in precedent setting eminent domain and environmental cost recovery cases, closing complex legal transactions, and the administration of State regulatory and funding agencies.
+His professional career has included, among other things, handling and supervising high profile administrative agency proceedings, prevailing in precedent setting eminent domain and environmental cost recovering cases, closing complex legal transactions, and the administration of State regulatory and funding agencies.

 VCCO Services A-Z